Chile Relleno Casserole

-- 3 tbsp non fat sour cream
+- 3 tbsp sour cream

-- 1 3 oz can of sliced black olives
+- 1 (3 oz) can of sliced black olives

-- 1 can black beans, rinsed & drained
+- 1 can of black beans, rinsed & drained

-Once the entire pepper is charred evenly turn over with tongs.
+Once the entire pepper is charred evenly turn them over with tongs.
 Char the other side of chiles completely.
-Remove from oven and wrap each pepper in a wet paper towel & place in a large gallon size ziploc bag.
-Seal the bag and let sit for 20-30 minutes.
+Remove from the oven and wrap each pepper in a wet paper towel & place in a large gallon-size Ziploc bag.
+Seal the bag and let sit for 10 minutes.
 Remove from paper towel and peel the charred skin off completely.
 Cut the stem and remove the seeds & vein.
-Cut each pepper into half.
+Cut each pepper in half.